International Space Station Welcomes First Emirati Astronaut - UrduPoint

 International Space Station Welcomes First Emirati Astronaut

-The spacecraft Soyuz MS-15 successfully docked the International Space Station (ISS), six hours after its launch.
+The Soyuz MS-15 successfully docked the ISS, six hours after its launch.
 After two hours of safety checks inside the spacecraft, the hatch between the Soyuz and the station were opened to receive the astronauts.

 Six astronauts are currently on board the ISS; Christina Koch, Andrew Morgan, Nick Hague, Aleksandr Skvortsov, Aleksey Ovshinin, and Luca Parmitano.
 The station will include a total of nine astronauts upon the arrival of the new crew.